jackctra/plex_for_music/README.md

 # 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.

+- Combine playlists: Takes two or more playlists from a Plex server and combines them into a new playlist.
+Tracks can be sorted in different ways.

 - Deduplicator; There are interesting scripts around (https://github.com/YoonAddicting/PlexSmartPlaylistDeduplicator) which avoid duplicates being played twice in a list by tagging the duplicates which are listed after the first track of the same name as "duplicate".
 Script so far not be tested by me because I want the track with the best quality played, not any one.
 A proper routine requires a very (!) good maintenance of the library, including same track titles, and a routine to compare both, tracks in an album by a specific artist and tracks in a compilation by various artist.
 See my blog for more details in the near future.

 - Plex PlaylistAddMood: plex has no built in functionality to quickly assign a mood to all tracks in a playlist.
 This can come handy if you want to create playlists in the future based on a specific mood, i.e. for seasonal playlists like 'Christmas Songs'.
 The script asks for an existing playlist and adds a specific mood to all its tracks.